sanderveldhuis/glidelite/doc/workers.md

 ## Use a logger

-GlideLite provides a generic logger ensuring uniform output is written to log files on the deployment system.
+GlideLite provides a generic logger ensuring uniform output is written to the `/var/log/[project]` directory on the deployment system.
 These log files are automatically rotated and cleaned up to prevent overflooding the memory.
 To use a logger you should give it a dedicated name for the application you are working on:

 ```typescript
 log.[name].debug('message');